Skip to main content

 How your team signs in

-Once SSO is active, your team has three ways to sign in:
+Once SSO is active, your team has 3 ways to sign in:

 • IdP app tile in your identity provider (IdP-initiated).